santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-editcontext.md

 -   If a specific property of the Model has been manually altered.
 -   Which model properties have validation errors, and what those errors are.

-The class of the Model being edited should only represent our specific business needs, so having our model classes implement this additional user-interface state information would be a conflict of concerns – so Blazor stores this additional information within the EditContext.
-This is why the EditForm creates a new EditContext whenever its Model changes.
+> EditForm creates a new EditContext whenever its Model changes.
 If the Model changes, then the data held in the EditContext is no longer relevant.

-## FieldIdentifier
+## What is FieldIdentifier?

 A' FieldIdentifier' aims to provide an identity for a specific property on an object.
 It differs from  `System.Reflection.PropertyInfo`  because it identifies a property in a particular object instance.
 In contrast, reflection identifies a property of a class.

 Given an  `Address`  class with a property named  `PostalCode,` we can expect the following equality rules:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTA4MjA4OTksLTU2NjcxMjY3MywtMj
+eyJoaXN0b3J5IjpbLTE4NjA3MDA1ODUsLTU2NjcxMjY3MywtMj
 A4OTAxMjg0MiwxNjUxNDc5ODUwXX0=
 -->